JeremHI-Jack/Bing-Tracker/README.md

 ## Usage
 - **Prepare Input Files**:
-keywords.txt : Contains one keyword per line whitelist.txt : Contains one domain per line (in lowercase) to exclude from the results
+keywords.txt : Contains one keyword per line. whitelist.txt : Contains one domain per line (in lowercase) to exclude from the results.

 - **Run the Script**:
 python bing_tracker.py